ripple/rippled-api-spec/README.md

 - Resolve any errors that appear by looking up error codes here: https://redocly.com/docs/cli/rules/recommended/

+3. Log in if you have Redocly credentials to use the premium version (the community version also works, but does not have the ["Try It"](https://redocly.com/docs/api-reference-docs/guides/try-it-console/) feature)

+- To Log in run `redocly login` (then follow the instructions)

-3. Run `redocly preview-docs json_api.yaml` - https://redocly.com/docs/cli/commands/preview-docs/
+4. Run `redocly preview-docs json_api.yaml` - https://redocly.com/docs/cli/commands/preview-docs/

 - Modify the spec / configuration as needed so those generate properly (TODO: Untested as of now!)